mild-blue/txmatching/documentation/README.md

 For each antigen, the test reports an MFI value, and the higher the MFI value is the stronger was the immunological response.
 The lab then uses some cutoff value to distinguish which antibodies of the patient are strong enough and which are not.
 This cutoff can differ between labs and in some special cases it can be set differently for patients from the same lab (in the case the patient really needs a kidney and it is worth for the patient to have the transplant even when there is a small immunological response)

 Further we will be using terms:
-- Positive antibody of a patient: antibody of the patient was in a lab test over cutoff.
+- Positive antibody of a patient: antibody of the patient was in a lab test higher or equal to cutoff (we use also "over cutoff").
-- Negative antibody of a patient: antibody of the patient was in a lab test below the cutoff.
+- Negative antibody of a patient: antibody of the patient was in a lab test strictly lower than the cutoff (we use also "below").
 - All tested antibodies of a patient: all antibodies the patient was tested for.

 The parsing is done in two modes.
 Type A and type B that are described below.
 (The name is purely our, it has no connection with any term used in immunology).
 Decision which parsing mode is selected is simple, if requirements for type A are fulfilled, type A processing runs, otherwise we fallback to type B.